AChPM Award for Outstanding Contribution to the Discipline of Palliative Medicine

 All nominations received are judged by an Award Review Panel comprised of the Chapter President (or their delegate), the ANZSPM President (or their delegate) and at least one other Fellow.

-Only one prize is on offer to the most outstanding nominee each year.
+Only 1 prize is on offer to the most outstanding nominee each year.

 The prize recipient is announced by the AChPM at the biennial ANZSPM Conference and, in alternate years, at the ANZSPM Update.

-The AChPM reserves the right not to award the prize if all nominations received do not meet the sufficiently high standard.
+The AChPM reserves the right not to award the prize if all nominations received don't meet the sufficiently high standard.

 Close overlay